 The halal food industry has a compound annual growth rate of about 7%, which can be only exploited if Pakistan implemented regulations in sync with international standards.

-Even if stringent quality controls on hygiene, quarantine, animal’s health, packaging and refrigeration are put in place, Islamabad needs a few years of concerted efforts to exploit its projected potential of multi-billion halal trade.
+Even if stringent quality controls on hygiene, quarantine, animal health, packaging, and refrigeration are put in place, Islamabad needs a few years of concerted efforts to exploit its projected potential of multi-billion halal trade.

-Like fruits and vegetables, Pakistan leaves much to be desired in its capability and technical know-how in processing, storing, transporting and marketing of meat.
+Like fruits and vegetables, Pakistan leaves much to be desired in its capability and technical know-how in processing, storing, transporting, and marketing meat.

-Neither have there been capacity building programmes for farmers nor butchers and meat transporters.
-Luckily though, there exists income tax exemption for investors installing modern meat processing plants.
+Neither have there been capacity-building programs for farmers nor butchers and meat transporters.
+Luckily though, there exists an income tax exemption for investors installing modern meat processing plants.

-For that matter, Fauji Group’s Fauji Meat Limited installed a state-of-the-art plant last year with capacity for 85 tons of beef and 15 tons of mutton in both frozen and chilled categories per day.
-However, the fledging brands like K&N and Dawn Foods have not really exploited export potential yet.
+For that matter, Fauji Group’s Fauji Meat Limited installed a state-of-the-art plant last year with a capacity for 85 tons of beef and 15 tons of mutton in both frozen and chilled categories per day.
+However, fledgling brands like K&N and Dawn Foods have not really exploited export potential yet.

-Interestingly, Zebu breed of cattle from central and southern Punjab has lower levels of fat and serve as flag carrier of Pakistan in the beef export segment.
-Yet, at least 6 million male calf are slaughtered in the first month of age.
+Interestingly, the Zebu breed of cattle from central and southern Punjab has lower levels of fat and serves as the flag carrier of Pakistan in the beef export segment.
+Yet, at least 6 million male calves are slaughtered in the first month of age.

 Add to the equation surging Muslim population with better living standards.
 For instance, the Muslim population in North America alone exceeds 5 million who predominantly opt for halal food.

 Europe has a similar story too.
-An average Muslim, according to French surveys, consumes meat three times more than his other neighbours, according to conservative estimates.
+An average Muslim, according to French surveys, consumes meat three times more than his other neighbors, according to conservative estimates.